-At nine years old, I wouldn’t walk into super markets; I would fly.
+At nine years old, I wouldn’t walk into supermarkets; I would fly.
 I would grip the cool metal handles of the towering shopping carts with my childishly hot hands and push off with one foot, propelling myself into infinity.
-The only thing that could bring me back to earth were my mother’s disapproving looks and barely successful attempts to make me “Slow down!”, or “Come back here,” as I might “plow into someone”.
+The only thing that could bring me back to earth were my mother’s disapproving looks and barely successful attempts to make me “Slow down!” or “Come back here” since I might “plow into someone.”

 It wasn’t long before my teachers started making other comments.
-Soon it wasn’t just “You need to learn to stay seated,” but things like “Paige is slightly immature and behind the other children socially” and “Maybe you should consider keeping Paige back and grade, just so she has the time to mature and settle down.”
+Soon it wasn’t just “You need to learn to stay seated,” but things like “Paige is slightly immature and behind the other children socially” and “Maybe you should consider keeping Paige back a grade so she has time to mature and settle down.”

-Subsequent to my diagnosis, my mother enrolled me in gymnastics when I was nine years old as a tentative solution for my overabundant energy.
-I was soon mesmerized by all the different ways I could contort my body, and the countless flips I could execute in midair.
-The possibility of moving up into the advanced group, where most of the older girls worked out, motivated me to expend even more of my boundless energy on tumbling and balancing in the gym, and less on sprinting and rolling in the super market.
+After I was positively diagnosed, my mother enrolled me in gymnastics to address my overabundant energy.
+I was mesmerized by the many ways I could contort my body and the countless flips I could execute in midair.
+The possibility of moving into the advanced group with the older girls motivated me to spend my boundless energy tumbling and balancing in the gym, instead of sprinting and rolling in the supermarket.

-When I was ten years old, my brother introduced me to the wonderful world of the fiction novel.
-From that day on, I was completely hooked.
+When I was 10 years old, my brother introduced me to the wonderful world of the fiction novel.
+From that day on, I was hooked.
 Stories of vampires and werewolves and witches and warlocks from other worlds swirled in my mind; I constantly had my head in a book.
-I felt as though my mind had been molded in some significant way.
-Even to this day I continue burning my mental energy on novels, although my tastes have transitioned from teen fiction to the great books; Charlotte Bronte’s Jane Eyre, Leo Tolstoy’s Anna Karenina, and Bram Stoker’s Dracula have been added to my most prized collection, a smooth wooden bookshelf which dominates my bedroom.

-High school came speeding toward me like a freight train, and instead of fully embracing the four years to come, I felt the my excess energy, whether it be physical, creative, or inquisitive, made me just a little bit different from everyone else.
-I was that teenager who pored over classic literature and spent time writing poetry.
+High school came speeding toward me like a freight train, and instead of fully embracing the four years to come, I felt my excess energy – whether it be physical, creative, or inquisitive – made me different from everyone else.
+I was that teenager who pored over classic literature and wrote poetry for fun.

 The summer of eleventh grade, fate brought me to the moment when I discovered I was not alone in these pursuits.
-It was the first hot summer night of the Iowa Young Writer’s Workshop, and listening and observing the people around me, I felt the sense that I’d arrived at my intellectual home.
-Here were teens whose minds were always buzzing and whose hearts were always open.
-Here were kids who were propelled by the same abounding energy that I was.
+It was the first hot summer night of the Iowa Young Writer’s Workshop, and listening and observing the other teens around me, I felt the sense that I’d arrived at my intellectual home.
+Here were peers whose minds were always buzzing and whose hearts were always open.
+They were propelled by the same abounding energy that I was.
 They too understood the law of physics stating that energy could neither be created nor destroyed, only changed.
 And they, like me, had chosen to channel it into something positive.